 Churchfield Church School

 - KS3 History: A local history study.
-The development of Church, state and society in Medieval Britain 1066-1509, challenges for Britain, Europe and the wider world 1901 to the present day.
+The development of Church, state and society in Medieval Britain 1066-1509.
+Challenges for Britain, Europe and the wider world 1901 to the present day.
 A study of an aspect or theme in British history that consolidates and extends pupils’ chronological knowledge from before 1066

-- KS4 History: OCR Specification B 2c.
-Introduction to history around us
+- KS4 History: OCR Specification B: Introduction to history around us

 Free self-led visits

-Find out about the people who lived and worked at Old Sarum using our range of free learning resources.
-Our 'Hidden Now Heard' activity backpacks contain character cards, maps, handling objects and activities for the following time periods:
+Use our free 'Hidden Now Heard' activity backpacks during your visit, with character cards, maps, handling objects and activities to discover each of the following time periods as you explore: